tonglil/bsonify/readme.md

 Most tests are high level.
 The [SUT](http://xunitpatterns.com/SUT.html) mostly comprises all main components.
 One interesting test is the `MainReaderTest.testFormatStreaming()`.
 It simulates the streaming mode where one thread of execution writes to the stream, and another thread reads from it by running the `MainReader.formatStream()`.

-**Related**

-A great JSON commandline tool is [trentm json](https://github.com/trentm/json).
-It contains links to other tools if you actually need to process the JSON.

-**TODO**

-- Bug: object in array after string or other value throws exception